ece362-purdue/proton-labs/lab6-spi/README.md

 2. The destination address, which is the SPI data register for the SPI peripheral associated with the 7-segment display.
 3. The transfer count, which should set the DMA channel for ENDLESS mode, and will perform 8 transfers.

-In a new temporary 32-bit variable, set the following parameters:
+In a new temporary 32-bit integer (use `uint32_t`) variable, set the following parameters.
+We'll then copy this variable to the DMA channel's control register to start the transfer:

 4. The data size of each transfer will be the size of one element of `msg`, or 16 bits.
 5. The read address should increment after every transfer.
 6. The read address should wrap every X bits.
 (Figure out what X is.)
     - When you are in ENDLESS mode, the DMA will keep incrementing the source address by 16 bits (2 bytes) after each transfer in order to reach the next element of `msg`.
 However, DMA doesn't understand that `msg` is only 8 elements long, so we need to tell it to wrap around to the first element's address after it has transferred the first element.
     - Therefore, the value of X is the number of bits that the DMA should wrap around after transferring all eight elements of `msg`.
+    - If in doubt, just experiment with the value of X until you find one that shows all digits 0-7 on the 7-segment displays.
 7. Select SPI1 TX as the Data Request (DREQ) source.
     - When SPI finishes transmitting data, or has only just been configured, the data register will be empty, i.e. have a value of zero.
 This is used to tell other peripherals, including DMA and IRQ, that the SPI transmit (TX) FIFO is empty, and ready to receive new data.
 For DMA, that triggers a data request.
 8. Finally, enable the DMA channel.

+Set the DMA channel's **control trigger** register to the temporary variable you just set.
+This will configure the DMA channel with the parameters you just set, and enable it to start transferring data from the `msg` array to the SPI peripheral.

 If you didn't already enable DREQ signals from the SPI in the previous steps, do that before you configure DMA.